 Lighting is essential if you have live plants in the aquarium.
 Fish, on the other hand, have no biological need for light.
 In the beginning, most newcomers introduce a lighting system to enhance the aquarium’s visual beauty.
 But too intense lighting has adverse side effects.

 Sometimes people keep the aquarium light on for 24 hours, but overlighting promotes algae growth.
-You should keep your fish tank light off at night.
+Instead, you should keep your fish tank light off at night.
 Excess algae in the tank cause oxygen deficiency and cloudy water, which upsets fish’s health.

 20) Improper Regular Maintenance:

 Even for seasoned aquarists, a proper schedule for maintenance is mandatory for smooth aquarium keeping.
-Having no fixed plan for regular maintenance is a mistake.
+However, having no fixed plan for regular maintenance is a mistake.

 It would be best if you had a proper schedule for filter media replacement and water changes.
 In normal conditions, you should do these tasks every other week.
 Additionally, it is better to have a plan for water-care chemical dosing, vitamin supplementation, etc.